dkoscica/MobileAppsCourse/Lab3/README.md

 The max point value for this task is **1 points**.

 ### Requirements
-* Create a new package with the name **model** and create a new Java class with the name **Book** within the **model** package.</br> Getters & Setters must be used.
+* Create a new package with the name **model** and create a new Java class with the name **Book** within the **model** package.
+Getters & Setters must be used.
 For the implementation details refer to the UML diagram: https://drive.google.com/file/d/1_Bh0xYxwjIBzYgB9c5GszN5E_B0FksGB/view?usp=sharing
 * Create a new package with the name **repository** and create a new Java class with the name **BookRepository** within the **repository** package.
 * Add the following code snippet to the **BookRepository** class
     ```java